2015 Harris County shooting: Shooting

 At around 10:30 a.m., Conley reportedly arrived at a house in the 2200 block of Falling Oaks Road, in unincorporated northern Harris County, Texas, near Houston.
 This was the home of his former girlfriend, Valerie Jackson, where he had previously lived with her.
 As Jackson had changed the locks on the house, he entered through an unlocked window.
 He then confronted Jackson, her husband, and their six children with a 9mm handgun, forcing them to the master bedroom.
 There, he tied up some and handcuffed others to the bed.
 While Conley was distracted, Jackson was able to text her mother, saying she was being held at gunpoint by him.
 Afterwards, over the course of nine hours, he shot Jackson's husband and children in the back of the head, with Jackson being forced to witness everything.
 She was the last victim to be shot.

 During the course of the shooting, police officers were sent to the home several times to perform welfare checks.
 The first occurred at 10:42 a.m., when dispatchers were notified by Jackson's mother.
 They knocked on the door and checked the house, but reported no response from the home an hour later.
 They returned to the home twice in the afternoon after being alerted by Jackson's siblings, but they never received any responses during both visits.
 It was not made clear if officers attempted to obtain a search warrant that would have allowed them to make a forced entry into the home.

 At about 6:00 p.m., while performing a fourth welfare check, the officers obtained information that a man inside was wanted on a warrant.
 They then began circling the perimeter and spotted a dead body from a window.
 Four police officers forced their way into the home at around 8:00 p.m., which prompted the suspect to begin firing on them.
 The officers retreated and waited for backup to arrive; Conley surrendered an hour later.

+Conley discharged his 9mm pistol at least 34 times during the shooting.